mab8192/SkullKingRL/README.md

 # SkullKingRL
- A reinforcement learning agent that plays the card game Skull King
+A reinforcement learning agent that plays the card game Skull King.